-We’re initially launching a small number of groups for our community members which will enable us to build processes and documentation so that we can scale up and add additional groups later in the year.
-If you’re interested in joining one of the groups listed here or have a suggestion for a future group, please email firstname.lastname@example.org.
+In 2020, we launched a small number of groups for our community members, enabling us to build processes and documentation so that we can scale up and add additional groups later.
+If you’re interested in joining one of the groups listed here, or have a suggestion for a future group, please email firstname.lastname@example.org.

 Code of Conduct working group

 Focus: This working group is focused initially on creating a draft code of conduct (CoC) for the CSCCE community – to cover our Slack group, website, blog and in-person events.
-The draft CoC will be circulated for comment with the intention of releasing a final version of the CoC in early Q2 2020.
+We ultimately published a set of community participation guidelines in October 2020.

 Expectations: Attend a couple of hour-long virtual meetings and do up to 4 hours of work in total between meetings.